 Academic Coursework Completion Policy

 All papers written for an E-Tutorial must be submitted within 30 days of completing the E-Tutorial or no course credit will be awarded.
 The entire E-Tutorial timeframe is ten weeks (six weeks for each of the six individual response papers and four weeks for the completion of the final paper).
-Up to three courses may be taken simultaneously.
+Up to two courses may be taken simultaneously.
 The expected time requirements for the readings and essay writings for each course is 40 clock hours.

 Any student may choose to withdraw from an E-Tutorial course without penalty provided the withdrawal request is received before the first required course paper is submitted for faculty review.
 A student who chooses to withdraw after submitting the first course paper will receive an “incomplete” for the course (reflected on transcript).
 Any student who withdraws from an E-Tutorial course and later wishes to retake the same course will be required to pay a $600 E-Tutorial registration fee.
 Any student who withdraws from an E-Tutorial and wishes to register for a different E-Tutorial course in its place will be required to pay a $600 E-Tutorial registration fee.